mandober/debrief.math/02-mathematics/foundations/mathematics.md

 # Mathematics

-Mathematics studies
-- quantity (number theory)
-- relations (algebra)
+Main branches:
-- change (calculus)
+- Pure Mathematics
-- space (geometry)
+- Applied Mathematics

+Math studies
+- *quantity* in Number Theory
+- *relations* in Algebra
+- *change* in Calculus
+- *space* in Geometry

-- structure
+- structures

-It evolved through the use of abstraction and logical reasoning, from counting, calculation, measurement and the systematic study of the shapes and motions of physical objects.
+Mathematics developed through the use of abstraction and logical reasoning.

-Mathematicians explore such concepts, aiming to formulate new conjectures and establish their truth by rigorous deduction from appropriately chosen axioms and definitions.
+Mathematicians investigate new concepts trying to formulate conjectures (still not dis/proven theorem) and establish their truth by rigorous deduction from a set of fundamental axioms and previously defined theorems within a certain formal system.

+The word "mathematics" has origins in ancient Greek `μάθημα` |máthēma| (knowledge, study, learning).